Classification of States: From Aristotle to Modern Political Science

 His own conclusion was that only one such principle could be found, and that was the particular manner by which the will of the state was formed and expressed.
 This will be recalled as the criterion that Aristotle adopted for the classification of forms of government.

 Jellinek did not, however, accept the Stagirite’s trinity of monarchy, aristocracy, and democracy.
-Aristocracy and democracy he did not think were Properly separate forms of state but rather particular forms of a single type republic.
+Aristocracy and democracy, he did not think,k were properly separate forms of state but rather particular forms of a single typeof republic.

 In brief, a monarchy is a state in which sovereignty rests in a single person.
 It is not necessary, according to Jellinek, that the power of the monarch should be original, underpin, and belong to him in his own right, as many political writers hold.